Djorr/TranslateX/README.md

 - **Language Preference Storage:** TranslateX remembers the language you've chosen, so you don't have to repeatedly set your translation preferences.

-## Goals

-- **250 Downloads:** Upon reaching 250 downloads, TranslateX will introduce hologram translation features, enhancing your immersive gaming experience.

-- **500 Downloads:** When TranslateX hits 500 downloads, you can expect inventory translation capabilities, taking your gameplay to the next level.

 Embark on your Minecraft journey with TranslateX and experience a new level of communication through seamless translation!

 **Please note:** We only track metrics through bStats.